Alxandr/master-thesis/src/chapter-4/others.md

 Browser, they run a remote desktop client which connect to a server they control and also runs Safe Exam Browser which then connects to the LMS and allows access to selected client applications on said server [@Halbherr2014].

+ETH Zurich also takes snapshot of the screen at regular intervals.
+However, these snapshots are never looked at unless requested by the student themselves.
+The students are assured that the snapshots will not be used to find cheaters, and are only there in case something goes wrong during the exam, so that most of the work can be recovered (in the form of images).
+This is a rather good failsafe solution as long as there are strict guarantees that it will not be used for surveillance.